gitGNU/gnu_stribog/README.txt

 It is much more problematic to install gEDA and friends. you'll need them if you want to edit the hardware part of stribog.

-LICENSE AND COPYRIGHT NOTES FOLLOW

-    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

-    Copyright (C) 2005, 2006, 2007 Ineiev <ineiev@yahoo.co.uk>

-Note: the GPL v3 has been released this summer. stribog's author has strong intention to switch to this new version as soon as reasonable. currently, stribog is distributed by Ineiev under the terms of the GNU GPL v2.

-It is not certain, whether a printed board contains a "derived" from the sources "work". stribog's author believes that a PCB layout files (as hw/main_board.pcb) do form a derived work, but the result of PCB print command (GERBER/EXCELLON, PostScript files) contains no "derived work", to say nothing of printed boards and assembled devices. that is, this license does not restrict any use of these items. neither does the copyright holder.

-Nonetheless, any schematic diagram in any form does contain such a "work".

-This may look inconsistent, this can be argued, but the author considers this approach to be the most correct one. the copyright holder may change this point of view in future to make it more consistent, but for no files released earlier.

-The software part is released right under the terms of the GNU GPL v2.

-The following non-text source files possibly contain no copyright notices, because stribog's author decided to move those notices here for convenience,
-namely:

-hw/main_board.pcb hw/main_board.bis.pcb hw/stribog.sch hw/gyro.sch
-hw/sym/JTAG.sym hw/sym/adm202.sym hw/sym/adxl210.sym
-hw/sym/adxrs300.sym hw/sym/bat54c.sym hw/sym/dac7612.sym
-hw/sym/hmc1021.sym hw/sym/hmc1022.sym hw/sym/ina118.sym
-hw/sym/irf7317.sym hw/sym/irf7507.sym hw/sym/irlml.sym hw/sym/lm74.sym
-hw/sym/lp2980AIM5-3.sym hw/sym/lp2980AIM5-5.sym hw/sym/lpc2138.sym
-hw/sym/ref195.sym hw/sym/tps76316.sym hw/packages/0.125W_resistor
-hw/packages/0603 hw/packages/0805 hw/packages/1210
-hw/packages/2.5mm_10pin_header hw/packages/QFP64 hw/packages/adxl210
-hw/packages/crystal hw/packages/hmc1021z hw/packages/jtag1.27x1
-hw/packages/lp2980 hw/packages/pin hw/packages/tanA hw/packages/tanC
-hw/packages/tp

-To all these files is applied the copyright and license notice placed earlier in this file. hw/sym/* and hw/packages should have also additional copyrights from their original and intermediate authors. it is very hard to figure out exact list of authors, because there is neither copyright notice in the files theirselves nor especially maintained lists of files with respective authors. all we could tell we are not original authors and the files are distributed under "GPL v2 or later". for using these files in your packages see discussions in the geda lists. stribog's authors' position is similar to the gEDA developers' one, namely, "the symbols/packages contain 'derived work' therefore are to be distributed under 'GPL v$(OUR_CURRENT_GPL_VERSION) or later', however the schemes/boards containing those symbols contain no such work and the symbols/packages empose no such restriction on them".

-Once more, MOST of the gEDA SYMBOLS (in hw/sym) and PCB FOOTPRINTS (in hw/packages) WERE NOT originally DEVELOPPED by STRIBOG'S AUTHOR: usually he just slightly corrected files from gEDA and PCB libraries. the AUTHOR DISCLAIMS his EXCLUSIVE COPYRIGHT on ALL those files. as a sequence, THEY CAN BE DISTRIBUTED under TERMS of 'GPL v$(OUR_CURRENT_GPL_VERSION) or later' ONLY.